United Nations Sustainable Development Goals

 Goal 12: Responsible consumption and production

-Ensure sustainable consumption and production patterns for resources, good and services
+Ensure sustainable consumption and production patterns

 - The University has been working towards becoming plastic free.
 In 2022 the Sustainability Service held the Big Plastic Count on Campus where students and staff were asked to report the single-use plastic that they found on campus.
 A new plastics programme has been developed to integrate plastic reduction efforts with our Climate Plan.